Staff Learning and Development

 - Native American Staff Council (NASC)

 - Berkeley HEROES (Higher Education Reading Organization for Employees and Sidekicks)

 Throughout the year, sessions are hosted that facilitate our learning from one another – building knowledge and community.

 Hosted by the SAC Staff Development Sub-Committee, tips and tricks to increase efficiency, with the goal of reducing stress (topics such as Google Apps, peer networks, Excel, IT security, etc.).

-- Tips & Tricks for Berkeley Branding
+- Tips and Tricks for Berkeley Branding

 - Purchasing and Reimbursement

 - The Art of Intention: Demystifying “No.”